githubnext/awesome-continuous-ai/README.md

 * [SoftwareTesting AI](https://softwaretesting.ai/) - A code quality platform that identifies coverage gaps and suggests how to resolve them
 * [DiffBlue](https://www.diffblue.com/ci-pipeline/) - Automate continuous unit testing at scale in CI

+### Utilities

+* [Add Reaction](https://github.com/pelikhan/action-add-reaction/) - Adds `eyes` reaction to an issue, pull request, ... as soon as the action starts.
+Fun feedback to notify the user that something started.

 ## Programming Frameworks

 Any library that can invoke an LLM inference service could be used to create a workflow.